Jetsvk/Rename-Batch/README.md

 # Rename-Batch
 > Rename-Batch is a lightweight tool designed to help you rename all your video files in one go.
 Whether you're organizing your movie collection, tidying up downloaded lectures, or batch-editing filenames from your camera, this script saves time and clicks by handling the job all at once.

+## 📦 Features

+- Rename multiple video files in one click
+- Easy to customize

 ## 🚀 How to Use

 1. **Clone this repository**